TechCohort14/TA300-Testing-Automation/01_Testing-Automation_Intro.md

 As in most projects, you will work in teams to get this done.
 You will be sharing the work and relying on each other to get the work done.
 It is a collaborative process.
 We will have stand up meetings every week to measure progress, create action items, and identify any roadblocks you may be having.
 Are you ready?

-# Create a Repository
+# Create an Organization
+WHile GitHub is essentially used for repositories, it has several other features.
+One of them is [Organizations](https://docs.github.com/en/organizations/collaborating-with-groups-in-organizations/about-organizations).
+Please follow link and read the article.
+Then come back.

+Now that you have an idea of what an organization is, go ahead and decide on what your Organization name will be (please note that it must be a name used in a professional setting).
+Once you decide the name of the organization, one team member will create it.

-As a team you will need to create repositories in order to share your work.
-In one repository you will maintain your test conditions and any other test material you create.
-The other repository will be for your WebdriverIO page objects and test specs.
+As a team you will need to create a repository in order to share your work.
+In the repository you will maintain your test conditions and any other test material in one folder (named testMaterial).
+The other folder (test) will be created automatically when you install WebdriverIO.
+In it you will find folders for page objects and test specs.
 The test basis to develop your test conditions and test cases will be emailed to you.

+One team member will create a repository.